More than 170 killed after South Korean jet crash-lands at airport. Here’s what we know

 Officers from the national Incident Investigation Committee had arrived to look into what caused the accident.

+The National Transportation Safety Board (NTSB) is leading a team of US investigators, including from Boeing and the Federal Aviation Administration (FAA), to assist South Korean authorities with their investigation of the crash.
+The NTSB said any information about the investigation would be released by South Korea’s Aviation and Railway Accident Investigation Board (ARAIB).

-According to a briefing from the Land Ministry, the control tower had instructed the pilot to change course to land in the opposite direction, to avoid the potential bird strike.
+According to a briefing from South Korea’s Land Ministry, the control tower had instructed the pilot to change course to land in the opposite direction, to avoid the potential bird strike.
 The pilot followed the instructions.

 Approximately one minute later, the pilot made a mayday call to the tower.
 The landing attempt occurred approximately two minutes after the mayday call, according to the ministry.
 Authorities are continuing their investigation.

-The “black box” flight data recorder has been recovered by the accident investigation committee while the voice recording device has not been recovered yet, officials from the ministry said.
+The “black box” flight data recorder and the voice recording device have been recovered by the accident investigation committee, officials from the ministry said.

 The flight data recorders or so-called “black boxes” offer aviation safety investigators critical facts when piecing together an incident.